 Later that afternoon, two flies were seen on a resident “walking on her upper arm and neck” while the resident’s “eyes were closed.”
 The resident “did not brush the flies away.”
 The investigators reviewed the facility’s Pest Control Contract dated August 10, 2017, that documents “that the facility is treated once a month and as needed.”

 Do you suspect your loved one was the victim of abuse, mistreatment or neglect while a resident at Aperion Care Fairfield?
 If so, contact Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Wayne County victims of mistreatment living in long-term facilities including nursing homes in Fairfield.
+Our network of attorneys fights aggressively on behalf of Wayne County victims of mistreatment living in long-term facilities including nursing homes in Fairfield.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our dedicated attorneys represent clients with victim cases involving nursing home mistreatment.
 With our years of success, our attorneys can assist your family in resolving your financial recompense case against all those who caused your loved harm.
 We accept all cases of wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
 This arrangement postpones the need to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.